-Authority control generally takes place following all other database work, e.g., duplicate record resolution, creation of item fields.
-Libraries migrating from one local system to another often take this opportunity to re-authorize their bibliographic records and obtain up-to-date authority records prior to loading records into the new local system.
+Authority control generally takes place following all other database work, e.g., duplicate record resolution, merging bibliographic records of multiple libraries into a single database, etc. Libraries migrating from one local system to another often take this opportunity to re-authorize their bibliographic records and obtain a clean file of up-to-date authority records prior to implementing the new system.

 From a processing perspective, batch authority control is achieved through a series of clean-up operations.

 Ideally, all headings in the library's database should match an LC/PCC authority record, but in practice some headings do not link.
 After all possible headings are matched to an authority record, they are inserted back into the bibliographic records

 Each step in LTI’s authority control process helps to maximize authority record links and to eliminate incorrect links.
 Where the full heading in the bibliographic record cannot be validated or linked to an authority record, LTI attempts to link portions of the heading.
 LTI compares, validates, and updates library headings by computer programs and fix tables.
 Every batch or backfile authorization project then undergoes some level of editor scrutiny for headings that could not be linked via computer.

 In most library databases, we find that with minimal processing about 70% of the normalized headings will match exactly with a 1XX field, or a 4XX pointing to a 1XX, in an LC name or subject authority record.
 In other words, provided the authority control vendor does not introduce problems that destroy links, with minimal effort any vendor should be able to link seven out of ten library headings to LC authorized access points.